TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Evaluation

 \subsection{Baselines}

-In our experiments, we compare our method to recent state-of-the-art zero-shot (ZS) methods, such as LLoVi~\citep{zhang2023simple}, ProViQ~\citep{choudhury2023zeroshot}, and other methods that are not necessarily ZS, such as SeViLA \citep{yu2023selfchained}, and MC-ViT \citep{balažević2024memory}.
-We note that SeViLA uses fine-tuned components on QV-Highlights~\citep{lei2021qvhighlights} in their model, while the MC-ViT model is fine-tuned on NExT-QA for Perception Test.
+In our experiments, we compare our method to recent state-of-the-art zero-shot (ZS) methods, such as LLoVi~\citep{zhang2023simple}, ProViQ~\citep{choudhury2023zeroshot}, and other methods that are not necessarily ZS, such as SeViLA \citep{yu2023self}, and MC-ViT \citep{balažević2024memory}.
+We note that SeViLA uses fine-tuned components on QV-Highlights~\citep{lei2021qvhighlights}, while MC-ViT is fine-tuned on NExT-QA for Perception Test.
+Additional baselines are in Supplementary in~\Secref{supp:expr:more_results}.